binjuhor/binjuhor.com/content/work/qolony-wordpress-website.md

 This website is developed based on the WordPress platform.
 It is the official of Qolony Co., Ltd, provide companies issue solving service, the website focus on the premium blog & payment membership.

 Premium blog, paid membership, social login, multiple languages are website main functions.

+My position is a front-end developer, work with Sage 9 starter theme, and Member Press, WPML plugin.